In October 2018, I flew Emirates Boeing 777-300ER featuring the carrier’s newest Business Class seats from Brussels (BRU) to Dubai (DXB).

 Seats 7A & 7K: these window seats are missing a window, so if you lean back, you’re just looking at a wall.

 Seats in row 11, at the back of Business Class and separated from Economy by only a thin wall and curtain, these are right in front of the Economy Class bassinet crib spots.
 In addition, these seats also lack a window.

-Middle seats (‘E’ on the seat map) are flanked by other seats on both sides, so avoid them if flying alone, and if traveling with a partner aim for the window pairs (A&B or J&K) instead.
+Other seats on both sides flank middle seats (‘E’ on the seat map), so avoid them if flying alone, and if traveling with a partner, aim for the window pairs (A& B or J& K) instead.

 Amenities were offered during the 6 hour flight from Brussels to Dubai: